-The authority for establishing and amending the obligation to make contributions, and member contribution rates rests with NRS.
+The authority for establishing and amending the obligation to make contributions and member contribution rates rests with NRS.
 New hires, in agencies which did not elect the Employer Pay Contribution (EPC) plan prior to July 1, 1983, have the option of selecting one of two contribution plans.
-One plan provides for matching employee and employer contributions, while the other plan provides for reduced pay and employer pay contributions only.
+One plan provides for matching employee and employer contributions, while the other plan provides for employer pay contributions only.
 Under the matching Employee/Employer Contribution plan a member may, upon termination of service for which contribution is required, withdraw employee contributions which have been credited to their account.
 All membership rights and active service credit in the System are canceled upon withdrawal of contributions from the member's account.
 If EPC was elected, the member cannot convert to the Employee/Employer Contribution plan and cannot withdraw these contributions.
-The Agency elected the EPC plan prior to July 1, 1983.
+The City elected the EPC plan prior to July 1, 1983.

-PERS's basic funding policy provides for periodic contributions at a level pattern of cost as a percentage of salary throughout an employee's working lifetime to accumulate sufficient assets to pay benefits when due.
+The PERS basic funding policy provides for periodic contributions at a level pattern of cost as a percentage of salary throughout an employee's working lifetime in order to accumulate sufficient assets to pay benefits when due.

 PERS receives an actuarial valuation on an annual basis for determining the prospective funding contribution rates required to fund the system on an actuarial reserve basis.
-Contributions made are in accordance with the required rates established by NRS.
+Contributions actually made are in accordance with the required rates established by NRS.
 These statutory rates are increased/decreased pursuant to NRS 286.421 and 286.450.
 The actuarial funding method used is the entry age normal cost method.
-It is intended to meet the funding objective and result in a relatively level long-term contributions requirement as a percentage of salary.
+PERS basic funding policy provides for periodic contributions at a level pattern of costs as a percentage of salary through a member's working lifetime in order to accumulate sufficient assets to pay benefits when due.

-For the fiscal year ended June 30, 2019, the required employer/employee matching rate was 14.50% for regular and 20.75% for police/fire members.
-The EPC rate was 28.00% for regular and 40.50% for police/fire members.
+For the fiscal year ended June 30, 2020, the required employer/employee match rates increased to 15.25% for regular members, and the EPC rates increased to 29.25% for regular members.

 PERS issues a publicly available Comprehensive Annual Financial Report that includes financial statements and required supplemental information.
-This report is available on the PER's website, www.nvpers.org under publications.
+This report is available on the PERS website, www.nvpers.org under publications.

-PERS collective net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+PERS collective net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 For this purpose, certain actuarial valuation assumptions are stipulated by GASB and may vary from those used to determine the prospective funding contribution rates.

-The total PERS pension liability was determined using the following economic actuarial assumptions (based on the results of an experience review completed in October 2017), applied to all periods included in the measurement:
+The total PERS pension liability was determined using the following economic actuarial assumptions (based on the results of an experience study for the period from July 1, 2012 through June 30, 2016), applied to all periods included in the measurement:

-Actuarial valuation date June 30, 2019
+Actuarial valuation date June 30, 2020

 Inflation rate 2.75%

 Payroll growth 5.00%, including inflation

 Investment rate of return 7.50%

 Discount rate 7.50%

 Productivity pay increase 0.50%

 Consumer price index 2.75%

 Actuarial cost method Entry Age Normal Actuarial Cost Method

 Projected salary increases Regular: 4.25% to 9.15%, depending on service

 Police/Fire: 4.55% to 13.90%, depending on service

 Rates include inflation and productivity increases

-The schedule below shows the assumed healthy retiree mortality rates and projected life expectancies for selected ages at June 30, 2019:
+At June 30, 2020, assumed healthy retiree mortality rates and projected life expectancies for selected ages were as follows:

+Expecte d Years

-Mortali ty Rates ed Years Lemaining
+Mortali ty Rates of Life R emaining

 Age Males Females Males Females

 40 0.20 % 0.14 % 40.4 43.6

 50 0.49 % 0.38 % 31.4 34.5

 60 0.90 % 0.59 % 23.2 25.9

 70 1.81 % 1.26 % 15.6 17.7

 80 4.55 % 3.42 % 9.1 10.5